History, Combined B.A. and M.A.

-The mission of the Master's program in History is to train post-baccalaureate students in the methods, practices, and sensibility of professional historians.
-A combination of methods and theories courses, advanced content courses, and supervised research prepares them to ask pertinent historical questions and develop persuasive historical arguments grounded in primary evidence and secondary literature.
+Our program offers a combination of methods and theories courses, advanced content courses, and supervised research to prepare them to ask pertinent historical questions and develop persuasive historical arguments grounded in primary evidence and secondary literature.
 Contact Info: Lindsay Schakenbach Regele Associate Professor of History Upham Hall, 270 regeles@MiamiOH.edu

 Preparing Future Historians and Educators